Changissnz/selfinterest/README.md

 For example, deception takes place, the deception becomes recognized for what it is, and then the deceiver expresses themselves in remorseful appearances and tones to signify acknowledgment of the innermost essence of what occurred to those formerly deceived.
-Those formerly deceived interpret the remorseful appearances and tones as extensions of the deception, and from their perspective, the deception must constitute a deception campaign of not just lone acts because the characteristic extends to every play of event by the deceiver because of the backtracking connection to what is recognized as the innermost essence: deception in origin.
+Those formerly deceived interpret the remorseful appearances and tones as extensions of the deception and, from their perspective, the deception must constitute a deception campaign of not just lone acts because the characteristic extends to every play of event by the deceiver, and the backtracking connection to what is recognized as the innermost essence: deception in origin.